Autistic art: Art therapy

 Art therapy is used as a therapeutic method primarily in autistic children, by itself or alongside methods such as applied behavior analysis.
 Proponents state it helps autistic children develop mental, social, and emotional maturity and teaches life skills.
 Advocates point out that art therapy can increase autistic tolerance to sensory stimuli and redirect self-stimulatory behavior "stims" into an activity less likely to distract other students.
 Artistic expression is a good alternative for nonverbal autistic children and those uncomfortable with verbal communication.
 Autistic people often have visual memory, so art therapy is a natural fit for autistic children who think in pictures instead of words.

 Benefits of art therapy in autistic children

-Art is a medium used in many different ways to benefit patients dealing with health issues to mental setbacks.
-Using creative thinking within art and being able to express yourself in any way through your art is a vital experience for many individuals, especially children who may have a hard time expressing themselves.
-Children with autism greatly benefit from using art as a form of therapy, and art therapy is a wonderful tool that touches on many areas that are beneficial to these children.
+Art therapy is used as a treatment to benefit patients dealing with problems from health issues to mental setbacks.
+Using creative thinking within art therapy and being able to express themselves in any way through their art helps autistic children with communication difficulties to better communicate with others.
+Children with autism tend to benefit from using art as a form of therapy, and art therapy is a tool that touches on many areas that are beneficial to these children.

-Some of the main benefits of using art as a therapeutic tool is the sensory stimulation from using paint or clay etc. it can be as sensory as they need.
-These art classes also allow the participants to become more outgoing and learn how to interact with their peers and other people, while in a safe place.

-The self-esteem boost kids get from using art as a medium is also important to note as many kids feel accomplished in finishing their pieces and the experience is very positive for them.

-By allowing these children to have this creative outlet to express their feelings through art as well as teaching them correct motor skills, art therapy has so many benefits.